 The National Science Foundation sponsored Ocean Observatories Initiative (OOI) constructed and is now operating a network of science-driven sensor systems to measure the physical, chemical, geological, and biological variables in the ocean and seafloor.
 Greater knowledge of these variables is vital for improved detection and forecasting of environmental changes and their effects on biodiversity, coastal ecosystems, and climate.

-The Pacific Northwest component of the coastal observatory called the Endurance Array, operated by Oregon State University, places a series of long-term moorings off the Northwest coast.
-It includes a network of undersea gliders that are programmed to patrol the near-shore waters and collect a variety of data.
+The Pacific Northwest coastal component of OOI, called the Endurance Array, places a series of long-term moorings off the coast of Oregon and Washington.
+Oregon State University operates and maintains the Endurance Array's surface moorings, profilers with surface expressions, and gliders.
+The University of Washington maintains the parts of the Endurance Array cabled along the seabed to shore.
+The network of undersea gliders that OSU programs to survey the near-shore waters.
 Gliders transmit data from each of their instruments onshore several times a day.
-OOI's CyberInfrastructure will be able to make data from all Endurance Array instruments available online in near real-time.
+OOI's CyberInfrastructure makes data from all Endurance Array instruments available online in near real-time.

 Coastal Observing Arrays:

 Cabled Array: A cabled network of interconnected sites and sensors on the seafloor spanning multiple geological and oceanographic features and processes.
 The Cabled Array also provides power and bandwidth to the Endurance Array at two locations.
 It is operated by University of Washington.